2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Generalizations and Outlooks

-We see that the phase that can condense to $\CC_1$ and $\CC_2$ (here $\CB$ drawn in the left sub-figure), is related to the phase that condensed from $\CC_1$ and $\CC_2$ ($(\CC_1)_{A_1'}^{loc}$ in the right sub-figure) via some "direct sum" relation.
-This may give us some inspiration to re-obtain a bigger original phase from the smaller condensed phase in a (multi-step) condensation process.
+$\CB$ drawn in the left sub-figure that can condense to $\CC_1$ and $\CC_2$, is related to the phase $(\CC_1)_{A_1'}^{loc}$ that condensed from $\CC_1$ and $\CC_2$ via "direct sum" of gapped domain walls.
+However, the precise decomposition has not been studied.
+Here we provide an inspiration via the 'splitting channel"(see the following figure), which tells us that $\CM$ controls the decomposition.
+This may give us a method to re-construct the bigger original phase from the smaller condensed phase in a 2-step condensation process.